DIGIIND-Healthcare/bahmni-docker/README.md

 **`cd bahmni-docker/bahmni-lite`**

 **We are using tag 1.0.0-lite**
-So you can checkout tag 1.0.0-lite orif you have cloned from Digiind then this branch, which is branched out from 1.0.0-lite or if you want to try out on current master then you can skip checking out tag or digiind branch
+So you can checkout tag **1.0.0-lite** or if you have cloned from **Digiind** then the branch **experimental/branched-from-1.0.0-lite** , which is branched out from 1.0.0-lite or if you want to try out on current master then you can skip checking out tag or digiind branch

 **`git checkout 1.0.0-lite`**

 or

 **`git checkout experimental/branched-from-1.0.0-lite `**

-Below steps can be optional on first try but if you are comfortable then you can try, basically it is making some changes in .env and docker-compose.yml
+Below steps can be optional on first try but if you are comfortable then you can try, basically it is making some changes in .env and docker-compose.yml to update the default values to your custom one

+> [!optional]
 > Edit the .env file, and make the following changes to set bahmni-lite profile
 > 1. Change **`COMPOSE_PROFILES=bahmni-lite`** (or run with default which is **`emr`**)
 > 2. (Optional) Change `TZ` to your desired timezone (or run with the default which is `UTC`).